HSEES Deadlines May 2026 Reminder

-May 2026 marks several EHS deadlines: the extension of RE2020 and new rules on waste transfers.
-Here are the requirements you need to anticipate to remain compliant.
+May 2026 marks several important HSE deadlines: the extension of RE2020 and new rules on waste transfers.
+Here are the obligations to anticipate to remain compliant.

 Marie Faucon